carpentries/carpentries.org/content/host/pricing.md

 ## Membership Pricing

 Memberships include a bundle of Workshops and Instructor Training seats for organisations seeking to provide computational and data training to their community.
+Members can add-on additional Workshops and Instructor Training seats to their Membership package at a 40% discount to the prices shown above.
+For more information about Membership, visit our [Membership page](/support/membership/).

 {{< table >}}